Austin Hedges

-Austin Charles Hedges (born August 18, 1992) is an American professional baseball catcher for the Pittsburgh Pirates of Major League Baseball (MLB).
-He made his MLB debut with the San Diego Padres in 2015 and has also played for the Cleveland Indians/Guardians.
+Austin Charles Hedges (born August 18, 1992) is an American professional baseball catcher for the Cleveland Guardians of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Pittsburgh Pirates and Texas Rangers, with whom he won the World Series in 2023.

 Early life

 Hedges was born on August 18, 1992, in San Juan Capistrano, California, to Charlie and Pam Hedges.
 As an only child whose parents worked after he came home from school, Hedges spent large parts of his childhood throwing a lacrosse ball at a wall and catching it with his bare hand.
 His Little League Baseball team, the OC Aztecs, was coached by his father and produced six Major League Baseball (MLB) players.
 In addition to Hedges, Matt Chapman, Zach Davies, David Fletcher, Joe Musgrove, Michael Lorenzen, and Bryce Harper all played for the Aztecs.

 Professional career

 Draft and minor leagues

 Hedges was drafted by the San Diego Padres in the second round of the 2011 Major League Baseball draft out of JSerra Catholic High School in San Juan Capistrano, California.
 He had committed to UCLA, but signed with the Padres for $3 million.

 Prior to the 2012 season, Baseball America ranked Hedges as the Padres fifth best prospect.
 Playing for the Fort Wayne TinCaps of the Midwest League, Hedges hit .279/.334/.451 with 10 home runs in 96 games.
 Scouts considered Hedges to be a stand-out defender who had surprised them with his batting at Class-A.

 In 2013, MLB.com ranked Hedges the fourth best catching prospect in the minors.
 He started the year with the Class-A Advanced Lake Elsinore Storm where he hit .270 with four home runs in 66 games.
 He was promoted to the Double-A San Antonio Missions in August where he hit .224 in 20 games.
 He was also named to the All-Star Futures Game in 2013.

 Hedges received a non-roster invitation to the big league spring training camp for the second time in 2014.
 He was ranked #27 on Baseball America's Top 100 Prospects list coming into the season.
 He spent the season with San Antonio, where he hit .225 with 6 home runs over 113 games while throwing out 38% of opposing base runners.